About Fenix Starlight

 Fenix is a young comic artist who has loved telling stories visually through pictures and colours since they could hold a pencil.

-They wrote and illustrated a 50-page graphic novel at 11, but (understandably) couldn’t publish it, due to copyright of having a Rubik's cube in it.
+He wrote and illustrated a 50-page graphic novel at 11, but (understandably) couldn’t publish it, due to copyright of having a Rubik's cube in it.
 However, this only pushed them further to create fully with their own ip, leading to the creation of WolfBound.

 Awards (is thet the right word?)